Become A Friend of Patronato

 All Friends of Patronato (FOP) Levels Include these Basic Benefits:

-• Invitations to FOP Receptions & Events including our Open Houses at the Mission
+• Invitation to our annual Open House at the Mission

 • Subscription to Patronato’s printed Newsletter